©istock.com/Andrea Obzerova

 Short information

-Comprehensive differential diagnostic panel for Retinitis pigmentosa, X-linked, comprising altogether 8 curated genes according to the clinical signs
+Comprehensive differential diagnostic panel for Retinitis pigmentosa, X-linked, comprising altogether 8 core candidate genes according to the clinical signs

 ID